 - Games and Software Development and Technology are conducted in English. - Digital Design and Communication is conducted in Danish.
-However, parts of the modules may be conducted in English.
+However, some teaching and examinations may be conducted in English.
+See section 19.

 Work experience and study trips abroad

 Section 13.
 Study activities based on work experience must be formulated as projects, cf. section 10.